Important notice

 Install Redis

-Differently from ActiveMQ, Redis will automatically start on boot.
+Different from ActiveMQ, Redis will automatically start on boot.

 apt-get install redis-server